Create a virtual environment

 Environment¶

-All commands in this file assume you work in a virtual environment created with virtualenvwrapper as follows (please keep up to date!):
+All commands in this file assume you work in a Python virtual environment.
+We recommend using Python’s built-in venv module:

 deactivate